 Some examples of schedule 2 drugs include methadone, hydromorphone, fentanyl, and Adderall.
 However, owning these drugs without a prescription is illegal.

 Abusing any schedule 1 drug is dangerous.
 If people struggle with addiction to schedule 1 substances, they need help right away.
 Additionally, treatment typically starts with some kind of detox program to help them through withdrawal.
+This detox is important as many of these drugs can leave users with highly uncomfortable withdrawal symptoms.
+Detox is meant to manage these symptoms and help you get through it and into the core of treatment.

 Once they finish detox, however, they have to move to a drug rehab center.
 Without drug rehab, they don’t learn how to overcome their triggers.
 They also don’t learn or address the root cause of their addiction.
 Without that, it’s very easy to relapse.